The Code Compliance Monitoring Committee (CCMC) is an independent Committee established under clause 36 of the 2013 Code of Banking Practice.

 He has written an administrative law textbook, is a trained mediator from Harvard Law School and has filled many community positions including Vice President of the Australian Institute of Management and membership of advisory bodies relating to tertiary education, health and finance.

-He has been a member of several regulatory agencies including the Commonwealth Tax Practitioners Board and the ACT Legal Practitioners Admission Board, and was a member of the Australian Business Foundation Board.
-He is the Principal Member of a specialist Commonwealth Appeals Panel and was the independent Chairman of the Audit and Risk Committee for the Family Court of Australia and the Federal Circuit Court of Australia.
-He is also Chairman of the Board of the Centre for Customs and Excise Studies.
+He has been a member of several regulatory agencies including the Commonwealth Tax Practitioners Board and the ACT Legal Practitioners Admission Board, and was a member of the Australian Business Foundation Board, the Principal Member of a specialist Commonwealth Appeals Panel, the independent Chairman of the Audit and Risk Committee for the Family Court of Australia and the Federal Circuit Court of Australia; and Chairman of the Board of the Centre for Customs and Excise Studies.
+He is currently the independent member of the ACT Community Services Directorate Audit and Risk Committee, an Adjunct Professor at Charles Sturt University, a Director of ACT & Southern NSW Rugby Union Limited (the Brumbies) and a member of The Winston Churchill Memorial Trust fellowship selection panel.

 Consumer and Small Business Representative Current term: 1 July 2017 – 30 June 2020